Wichita State University: History

 In 1895, on the same site, Fairmount College opened collegiate classes for men and women with funding by the Congregational Education Society.
-The society selected Nathan Morrison to be the president of the new college.
-During the 1900s and 1910s, the school grew with structures including a men's dormitory, Fiske Hall, begun in 1904 and dedicated June 1906, and a Carnegie library, built in 1908.
+The society selected Nathan Jackson Morrison to be the president of the new college.

+During the 1900s and 1910s, the school grew with structures including a men's dormitory, Fiske Hall, begun in 1904 and dedicated June 1906, and a Carnegie library, built in 1908, occupied in January 1909 and dedicated in January 1910.

+Fairmount trustees decided to phase out and eventually close the institute after the 1915 school year.
+For 20 years, students of the institute formed the nucleus of Fairmount College's student body.

 The school's mascot, the "wheatshockers," came about during a football game in 1906 and referred to the fact that many of the football players also shocked wheat during the harvest.

 Amid growing financial troubles in the 1920s, the college's supporters tried to get the city of Wichita to buy it in 1925, but failed.
 A second referendum passed in 1926, and that fall it became the Municipal University of Wichita (popularly known as "Wichita University" or "WU").
-It was the first municipal university west of the Mississippi, and catered to students of limited means.
+It was the first municipal university west of the Mississippi.

 By the 1950s, university leaders and President Harry Corbin explored adding the institution to the State of Kansas Regents System along with the University of Kansas and Kansas State University.
 These two schools had powerful friends who did not feel that the University of Wichita was on par with the state's two main universities.
 It took a concerted lobbying effort on the part of WU boosters to persuade the legislature and governor to agree to the change.
-On July 1, 1964, the school officially entered the state system of higher education as Wichita State University (WSU).
+On July 1, 1964, the school officially entered the state system of higher education as Wichita State University.

 Located on campus is the original building of the first Pizza Hut.
 The original building was located at Kellogg and Bluff.
 An effort to move it out of the path of Kellogg expansion resulted in the building coming to Wichita State University in the 1980s.
 After three decades of being located near the campus water tower, the building underwent a second move.
-In the 2010s, the university moved it to its current location on the Innovation Campus.
+In 2017, the university moved it to its current location on the Innovation Campus.

 Campuses

-The Main Campus is located at 1845 North Fairmount in northeast Wichita, is mostly bounded between the streets of 17th St N, 21st St N, Hillside St, Oliver Ave.

-The campus includes the Edwin A. Ulrich Museum of Art.
+The main campus is located at 1845 North Fairmount in northeast Wichita, is mostly bounded between the streets of 17th St N, 21st St N, Hillside St, Oliver Ave.
+The Hughes Metropolitan Complex and Advanced Education in General Dentistry buildings, located at the intersection of 29th St N and Oliver Ave, are considered part of the main campus.
+There are seven satellite campuses.